Chrome Headless is Changing

 The library automatically adds the argument “–headless”.

-For HyJavaImages library v1.6.0 or newer the default is to specifically use the “old” Chrome headless.
+For HyJavaImages library v1.6.0 – v1.11.0 the default is to specifically use the “old” Chrome headless.

 The library automatically adds the argument “–headless=old”.